sakib-foysal/Virtual_CPU_Emulator/README.md

    - The operation is executed, modifying the registers.
 3. The Program Counter (PC) increments, and the cycle repeats until all instructions are executed.

-### Output:

-The function returns a list containing:
-- Fetched instruction.
-- Decoded instruction (opcode and operands).
-- The state of the registers after executing the instruction.

 ### Code:

 ```python